 Testing of trading strategies is one of the most important and necessary steps for successful trading.
 If you are an experienced algotrader, then the automatic testing method is ideal and you can use our Extension for Visual Studio.
 But unfortunately, many traders don't know the programming language, which makes testing their strategies difficult.

-History Player allows you to test on any trading instruments with any vendor or broker.
+Market Replay allows you to test on any trading instruments with any vendor or broker.
 This is especially useful when you have access to the data feed that does not allow execution of orders (quotation date feeds like IQFeed or crypto exchange).

 Start the panel from the main application menu